We Will Rock You auditions - Information for pre-audition workshops, audition dates and registration

 Timetable:

-*Individual singing slots will run 7.30pm - 10.00pm.
-One session per person (additional sessions depending on availability).
+*One individual slot per person.
 Book via the Show Manager at a pre-audition session (or email batsshowmanager@gmail.com)

 Venue: Christ Church, Reading Road, Chineham, RG24 8LT